potrepka/potrepka.github.io/about.md

 permalink: /about/
 ---

-My mission in life is to make great contributions to creative computing.
+My life's mission is to make great contributions to computing in the creative arts.

 I recently completed a Master of Science in Computer Science at the University of Southern California, with concentration in Data Science.
 My interests are